-DCA will assign a separate bedroom to the head of household in addition to the following circumstances:
+DCA will assign one bedroom per two heartbeats, with the following exceptions:

-- One bedroom for each two (2) persons within the household (other than spouses); - Persons of the opposite sex (other than spouses and children under age 5) will be allocated separate bedrooms; - Single person families will be allocated one-bedroom unit; - Infants under the age of one (1) year will share a bedroom with the parent or guardian if there are other family members in the household; - A pregnant woman (with no other family members) will be allocated a twobedroom unit; - Unborn children that are born into a household consisting of two or more household members will not be considered in the calculation of total family members for purposes of determining subsidy standards; - Live-in aides (including any family members of a live-in aide) will be allocated one separate bedroom; and - DCA does not determine who shares a bedroom/sleeping room.
+- Head of household, with no spouse/significant other, will be assigned their own bedroom (unless the HOH has a child under 1, and there are other household members). - Persons of the opposite sex will be assigned separate bedrooms (unless under the age of 5 or spouse/significant other) - A pregnant woman (with no other family members) will be allocated a two-bedroom unit - Live-in aides (including any family members of a live-in aide) will be allocated one separate bedroom

+DCA does not determine who shares a bedroom/sleeping room.